BenjaminCharlton/FluentValidationForMassTransit/README.md

             .RegisterValidatorsFromAssemblyContaining<SomeValidator>());
  ```
  3. Decide what you would like to happen when a message fails validation.
 Make a `ValidationFailurePipe` to handle those messages.
 Your `ValidationFailurePipe`
- /must/ implement `MassTransit.FluentValidation.IValidationFailurePipe` (an interface included in this package).
+ /must/ implement `FluentValidationForMassTransit.IValidationFailurePipe` (an interface included in this package).
 It /can optionally/ inherit from
-`MassTransit.FluentValidation.ValidationFailurePipeBase` (a base class included in this package).
+`FluentValidationForMassTransit.ValidationFailurePipeBase` (a base class included in this package).
 Here is an example of a `ValidationFailurePipe`
 that passes the dictionary of validation errors back to the caller, but you can code whatever functionality you like.
 In most cases you'll want to be calling
 `context.InnerContext.RespondAsync`.
 The context's `InnerContext` is the `ConsumeContext` of the message that was validated.
 ```